kubernetes/enhancements/keps/sig-node/6030-dynamic-resize-of-memory-backed-volumes/README.md

 In the existing `InPlacePodVerticalScaling` feature, a best-effort safety logic ensures that container memory limits are not decreased below usage.

 #### Alpha
 For Alpha, shrinkage safety checks for memory-backed volumes are out of scope.
-If a user attempts to shrink a volume below its current usage, the `tmpfs` remount fails at the kernel level with an `EINVAL` error.
-This error is propagated back to the Kubelet and surfaced in the `PodResizeInProgress` condition as `mount point not mounted or bad option`.
+If a user attempts to shrink a volume below its current usage, `/bin/mount` fails at the kernel level:
+* On modern Linux kernels (>= 5.2, util-linux >= 2.36) using the `fsconfig` tmpfs mount API, `/bin/mount` fails with exit status 32, returning `fsconfig() failed: tmpfs: Too small a size for current use.`.
+* On older Linux kernels (< 5.2) using legacy `mount(2)` with `MS_REMOUNT`, the syscall fails with `EINVAL` or `ENOSPC`, surfaced by `/bin/mount` as `mount point not mounted or bad option`.

+In all Linux kernel versions, the kernel rejects the downsize operation without modifying the mount or corrupting in-use pages.
+This error is propagated back to the Kubelet and surfaced in the `PodResizeInProgress` condition.
 The Kubelet will periodically retry the resize operation until it succeeds, is cancelled, or the Pod terminates.

 #### Beta
 For Beta, we will leverage and align with the Kubelet's existing resource validation framework to prevent OOMs: